wjwat/lhtlhtp.com/content/react/jsx.md

 that sort of thing (and React will let be sure to let you know when it can't compile).

-You can also see less-consistent variables using state and props, but we'll look more at that when we look at components.
+You can also see less-consistent variables using state, but we'll look more at that when we look at components.
 But the idea is, you can pass an object (called state) from component to a different (children) components using something called 'props'.